marcglasberg/fast_immutable_collections/README.md

 * `List.splitByLength` cuts the original list into one or more lists with at most `length` items.

-* `List.update` returns a list where new items are added or updated, by their id.

 * `List.distinct` removes all duplicates, leaving only the distinct items.

 * `List.reversedView` returns a list of the objects in this list, in reverse order.